phtal-org/internet-draft-phtal/draft-montoya-phtal.md

   > **charset:** This parameter has identical semantics to the charset parameter of the 'application/xml' media type as specified in {{RFC7303}}.

-  > **profile:** A dereferenceable URI that resolves to a document that appropriately describes the format and semantics of the resource representation, e.g.: a DTD, XSD, RAML Data Type, OpenAPI schema, etc..
+  > **profile:** A dereferenceable URI that resolves to a document that describes the format and semantics of the resource representation, e.g.: a DTD, XSD, RAML Data Type, OpenAPI schema, etc..
 A profile must not change the semantics of the resource representation when processed without profile knowledge, so that clients both with and without knowledge of a profiled resource can safely use the same representation.
 The profile parameter may also be used by clients to express their preferences in the content negotiation process.

 **Encoding considerations:**